ndp-software/grid-navigator/README.md

 ## Key Bindings

-The default key bindings are those suggested by [the w3 documentation](https://www.w3.org/TR/wai-aria-practices/#keyboard-interaction-for-data-grids).
+Out of the box, the default key bindings are those suggested by [the w3 documentation](https://www.w3.org/TR/wai-aria-practices/#keyboard-interaction-for-data-grids).
 These are specified within grid-navigator using a Javascript object, interpreted as a map: